 When a custom application with multiple transaction definitions for a customization is exported, it does not include multiple document types in the XML, but rather provides separate customizations that use the same ID for each transaction definition.
 When your custom application is installed, these customizations are merged into one customization record in the UI.

-The XML file for a custom application should not be edited directly.
+Note: The XML file for a custom application should not be edited directly.

 Synchronous API Smart Events